PostHog/posthog.com/contents/blog/measuring-feature-success.md

 ![Sampling UI](../images/blog/measuring-feature-success/sampling.png)

-At this stage, feature success is broad usage.
-A significant portion of target users should be using the feature.
+At this stage, success is significant usage by the target user.
 What this portion is depends on the usage of similar features.
+At PostHog, this looks like:

+- 10-12% of our daily active users use individual products (like product analytics or session recordings)
+- 15-40% of daily active product users use a large features (like flag payloads or funnels) within those products.
+- 4-12% of daily active product users use a small features (like sampling, replay network tab, or dashboard templates) within those products.

 The feature should also be issue free and work as intended.
+Bug reports or confusion on how to use the feature are bad signs.

-To evaluate this, we watch session replays and track metrics that match specific criteria we care about.
+To evaluate success after launch, we watch session replays and track metrics that match specific criteria we care about.
 For example, we might look at the session recordings for high ICP, paid users in the 99th percentile of feature usage to see how power users are utilizing the product.
 We also might create a dashboard to show usage and the feature’s impact (such as average insight load time).

 In Yakko’s case, he: